jkodevelop/python-db-refresher/README.md

 This repo is a simple starter for **Flask** developement, this provides a simple RESTful-API server.
 **RESTX** part is the framework on top of **Flask** to provide swagger auto API documentation.

-note: This project is NOT production ready.
-A testing frame should at least be introduced before planning production deployment.
+note: **This project is NOT production ready!** For production deployment please follow the official guide https://flask.palletsprojects.com/en/2.0.x/deploying/

 ```